Human rights in Tuvalu: Sexual minorities

 There is a transgender population in Tuvalu.
 Transgender women were called pinapinaaine.

 While sodomy is illegal in Tuvalu and carries a maximum penalty of 14 years imprisonment, this law has not been used to prosecute citizens in recent years, and discrimination based on sexual orientation is not common.

 Rights of persons with disabilities

+The 2023 amendments to the Constitution provides a constitutional prohibition on discrimination against people with disabilities.

 Tuvalu ratified the Convention on the Rights of Persons with Disabilities (CRPD) in 2013.
 The Australian Department of Foreign Affairs and Trade (DFAT) is supporting a disability study in Tuvalu with the partnerships of the government and Fusi Alofa, to inform other areas that need support around disability rights.

 Freedom of speech and the press

 Part II of The Constitution of Tuvalu provide for freedom of speech and freedom of the press, and the government generally respects these rights as they are fundamental to a democratic society.
 The three branches of government effectively work together to promote freedom of the press and speech so the nation is informed of important information beyond their reach.

 The Tuvalu Media Corporation is the sole media organization in the country with a sole radio station that keeps the nation informed on significant national and international affairs.
 It is not a private media organization and is, therefore, run by the government.
 Tuvalu remains peaceful and free and the press, although under government control, is an independent organization.